Do Catfish Like Shrimp As A Bait?

 Do Catfish Like Shrimp?

-Catfish are predatory fish that feed on a variety of prey items, including insects, crustaceans, and other fish.
+Catfish are predatory fish that feed on various prey items, including insects, crustaceans, and other fish.
 One of their favorite food items is shrimp.

 Shrimp is an excellent bait for catfish because they are easy to catch and readily available.
 They can also be used to target other species of fish, such as bass and walleye.